btengels/optimaldistricts/README.md

 The districting problem is difficult from a computational standpoint (NP-complete, actually).
 Composing an optimal set of districts from larger geographic units (census tracts or precincts) simplifies the problem somewhat, but many states have several thousands of precincts.
 Requirements such as nearly-equal population shares across districts, geographic contiguity, or generating a sufficient number of majority-minority districts, complicates the problem further.

+We overcome this computational hurdle using some recent numerical tools from the Optimal Transport community (the reason we call our districts "optimal").
+Given the location of district offices, we use a regularized penalty function and an iterative projection algorithm to quickly determine which precincts best belong to each district (Sinkhorn algorithm).
+Given a (new) set of districts, we find the best location for district offices, then repeat until convergence (Lloyd's algorithm, similar to a constrained-kmeans algorithm).

 ## Code and Data
 The precinct-level data are first taken from [autoredistrict.org](http://autoredistrict.org/).
 The raw data are comprised of shapefiles (.shp) which we then pull into [GeoPandas](http://geopandas.org/) for our analysis.
 The data include demographics and presidential election results at the precinct level for all 50 states.